Fascinating Zebra Facts and Symbolic Meaning

 From their stripes to their social behavior, this article addresses all the highlights of zebra facts and symbolic meanings.
 Their stripes are unique.
 So, symbolically, the zebra reminds us to be unique and embrace our differences.
 There are many comparisons and lessons the zebra has to teach us.

 First, a few of the basics: Zebras are of the horse and donkey family whose home-base is Africa.
-They can run up to 35 miles an hour, and are some of the most durable creatures on the continent.
-They can be very spunky, and are known to kick predators to escape attack.
+They can run up to 35 miles an hour and are some of the most durable creatures on the continent.
+They can be very spunky and are known to kick predators to escape attack.
 A little known zebra fact is that their skin is black with hairy white stripes overlay.

 They say a zebra can’t change his stripes – or maybe it’s the tiger, but you get my meaning.
-In the zebras case, this is a very good thing.
+In the zebra’s case, this is a very good thing.

-Zebras stripe pattern is unique for each animal.
+The zebra stripe pattern is unique for each animal.
 Like fingerprints for humans.
 It’s said that each zebra in the herd can tell each other apart from their stripes.
 So, if a zebra could change his stripes, I suppose nobody in the herd would recognize him.

 This would be a major bummer for the zebra.
 Why?
 Because being recognized within the clan is pivotal.
 Zebras have a very intimate and tight-knit social structure.
 They prefer to be in groups – mostly comprised of females with a lone male overseeing the “harem” (not my choice of words – it’s the technical term for a herd).
 This closely connected social structure is symbolic.
-It implies reliance upon community.
+It implies reliance upon the community.
 It’s symbolic of seeking shelter within social networks.
 The zebra teaches us about the importance of community.
 They know it takes a village.

 Zebras take this solidarity in numbers a step further.
 Not only do they prefer to clump in familiar groups – they also do this for protection.
 In a cluster, the zebra has a fair chance of evading lions (their number one predator).
 When a predator looks at a herd with up to a hundred zebra – can you imagine what it sees?
-It might see mass chaos of zig-zag.
-Perhaps those dozens of stripes in the distances might look like a mirage, or heat waves.
+It might seem like mass chaos of zig-zag.
+Perhaps those dozens of stripes in the distances might look like a mirage or heat waves.
 However the predator perceives a bunch of stripes jazzing about on the African plains – one thing is for sure – zebra stripes are key to camouflage.
 It’s not the typical kind of “blend in with the scenery” camouflage though.
 A meaningful zebra fact is that their striped camouflage is only useful in a herd.